 There is a substantial objection from local residents or from a statutory consultee;

-The proposal is in conflict with the Unitary Development Plan (UDP);
+The proposal is in conflict with the Local Development Framework

-The Committee Chairman or a local Ward Councillor requests (on sound planning grounds) that the application be referred to committee.
+The Committee Chairperson or a local Ward Councillor requests (on sound planning grounds) that the application be referred to committee;

 In practice all applications for major development or proposals of a contentious nature are determined by the Committee.
 You are welcome to attend this Committee and listen to the debate, or you can speak directly to the councillors who make the decisions on planning applications.